-FIGURE 21.
+FIGURE 28.
 TIERRA CONTENTA TRAIL

-- monitoring should be completed at least once a year in order to manage, maintain and replace assets (if needed) in a timely manner. - Staffing levels are above National standards according to NRPA data, and staff training is limited.
+- monitoring should be completed at least once a year in order to manage, maintain and replace assets (if needed) in a timely manner. - Staffing levels are above National standards according to NRPA data, but staff training is limited.
 However, Santa Fe has more parkland per 1,000 residents and has a higher population density than compared jurisdictions.
-Santa fe employs 153 full-time equivalent staff (FTE) and has 13.2 parkland acres per 1,000 residents, which is larger than most cities with similar populations.
-See the Parks, Recreation, Trails and Open Space Needs chapter for more information on staff, operating budget, and parkland comparison levels. - There is a limited amount of staff on-site during peak visitation hours at parks and recreation sites to support the volume of maintenance needs, and recreational assets such as competition fields and courts are not being maintained to support adequate programming during peak seasons. - Volunteer maintenance is done in places, but the City could benefit from additional partnerships with recreation leagues and volunteers for the maintenance of facilities, especially competition facilities that require specialized care and maintenance.
+Santa Fe employs 153 full-time equivalent staff (FTE).
+See the Parks, Recreation, Trails and Open Space Needs chapter for more information on staff, operating budget, and parkland comparison levels. - There is a limited amount of staff on-site during peak visitation hours at parks and recreation sites to support the volume of recreational needs at competition fields and courts. - Volunteer maintenance is done in places, but the City could benefit from additional partnerships with recreation leagues and volunteers for the maintenance of facilities, especially competition facilities that require specialized care and maintenance.
 Current volunteer maintenance efforts exist with trails and through programs including Adopt-a-Median, Adopt-a-Park and Adopt-a-River. - There is a need to upgrade maintenance equipment, and maintain a standardized inventory of structures and parts for quick replacement (irrigation, site furnishings, etc).